 The Horizon Task (Wilson et al., 2014) was originally designed in humans to assess exploratory behavior in terms of planning: In longer time horizons it is more beneficial to explore because there is a longer time (i.e. more trials) to benefit from the information gained from exploration.
-In longer time horizons, the environment is more stable and less volatile, meaning the rewards from the two options will remain predictable for a longer time before changes occur.
+In longer time horizons, the environment is also more stable and less volatile, meaning the rewards from the two options will remain predictable for a longer time before changes occur.
 As a result, instead of planning rationally, rats may simply adapt the extent to which they explore based on the volatility of the environment and explore more when the environment is changing more frequently (shorter horizon).
 This may account for the opposite dependence of directed exploration on the horizon in rats compared to humans.

 In order to test this hypothesis, instead of giving deterministic rewards that were fixed and learnable for the two rewarded feeders, in Experiment 3, each feeder gave an independently random reward that was sampled uniformly between 0 and 5 drops each time.
 In other words, the rewards of the two feeders were not learnable and changed independently from trial to trial, from game to game.
 The time horizon was always set to H = 6.
 In this version, since there was no information that could be learned and the rewards were random, the rat’s accuracy was at chance at 54.3%.
 Possibly due to overtraining in Experiment 1 and 2, after the guided choices, rats still explored the unguided option significantly more on the first free choices than on subsequent ones (p = 0.01), suggesting that the novelty of the unknown feeder itself in addition to the potential better reward may drive exploration (Fig 10A).
 Critically, the percentage of exploring the unguided feeder was higher compared to P(unguided) in the constant reward scenario in Experiment 1, especially when the guided reward size was high (Fig 10B).
 For later choices, the overall level of switching was also slightly higher compared to that of the constant reward condition in Experiment 1 (Fig 10A).
 In a more volatile environment, rats increased their switching rate.
 This could account for the horizon difference in P(switch) in Figure 4D where there was a significantly lower rate of switching in H = 15 compared to H = 6 (p < 0.001), possibly due to the fact that the environment was less volatile in the H = 15 case.
 This difference in P(switch) could not be attributed to directed exploration and could arise from random exploration.

 Despite that volatility could potentially account for random exploration in later trials, importantly, volatility alone cannot account for the opposite dependence of exploration threshold on horizon in rats.
 In Experiment 3, we observed an increase in both the exploration threshold (Fig 10C, D, p < 0.01) and decision noise (Fig 10E, F, p < 0.01) in the random reward condition compared to the constant reward condition.
 Since only exploration threshold (not decision noise) changes with horizon in Experiment 2.
 This suggests that the horizon difference we observed in Experiment 2 cannot be attributed to volatility.
+We note that exposure to Experiment 1 and 2 may contribute to the high threshold (more switching) in Experiment 3, but it is unlikely that the high decision noise parameter arises from any carry-over effects from Experiment 1 and 2.
+Since increasing volatility increases decision noise, it still holds from Experiment 3 that volatility itself does not account for the horizon differences we observed in rats.

 Self-guided exploration is treated intrinsically differently than cue-guided choices in rats.